-Keri Israelski, Psy.D. received her Bachelor of Science degree with majors in Psychology and Interpersonal Communication from Western Michigan University.
-During her undergraduate training she completed a practicum where she worked in a classroom using Applied Behavioral Analysis with children on the Autism Spectrum.
-She went on to work in homes during her early graduate school education utilizing Verbal Behavior, Applied Behavioral Analysis with children on the Autism Spectrum.
+Keri Israelski Scheirman, Psy.D. received her Bachelor of Science degree with majors in Psychology and Interpersonal Communication from Western Michigan University.
+During her undergraduate training she completed a practicum where she worked in a classroom using Applied Behavioral Analysis with children with Autism Spectrum Disorder.
+She went on to work in homes during her early graduate school education utilizing Verbal Behavior, Applied Behavioral Analysis with children with Autism Spectrum Disorder.

-Dr. Israelski is also a certified Sibshop facilitator and provides sibling support utilizing the Sibshop model as well as by providing individual therapy.
+Dr. Israelski Scheirman is also a certified Sibshop facilitator and provides sibling support utilizing the Sibshop model as well as through individual therapy.